-The Plan's solvency funding ratio improved to 112% at December 31, 2017.
-The Plan had a solvency surplus of \$200.2 million at the end of Fiscal 2017.
-At December 31, 2016, the Plan had a solvency deficit of \$52.6 million.
+The Plan's solvency funding ratio improved to 114% at December 31, 2018.
+The Plan had a solvency excess of \$232.7 million at the end of Fiscal 2018.
+At December 31, 2017, the Plan had a solvency excess of \$200.2 million.

-The largest reason for the increase in the solvency funded ratio from 2016 to 2017 is that, effective December 21, 2017, the Pension Plan applied for and received permission from the Alberta Pension Regulator to pay Termination Benefits based upon the going concern basis used in the Actuarial Valuation.
-The impact of this change is that those who are no longer members of the Pension Plan will have their Termination Benefit paid using an interest rate assumption of 5.15% as opposed to a market based rate which varies monthly (2.6% for 10 years and 3.4% thereafter as at December 31.
-2017).
+As noted in the 2017 Annual Report the Pension Plan applied for and received permission from the Alberta Pension Regulator to pay Termination Benefits based upon the going concern basis used in the Actuarial Valuation.
+The impact of this change is that those who are no longer members of the Pension Plan will have their Termination Benefit paid using an interest rate assumption of 5.42% as opposed to a market based rate which varies monthly (3.2% for 10 years and 3.4% thereafter as at December 31, 2018) This change continues to improve the solvency funded ratio year over year.